AissamDjahnine/aissamdjahnine.github.io/index.md

 <img src="images/GE_INTERNSHIP.jpg?raw=true"/>

 [**Unsupervised Spatiotemporal Data Inpainting**](https://github.com/raoufkeskes/Unsupervised-Spatiotemporal-Data-Inpainting)
-* This a PyTorch implementaiton of this paper : [**Unsupervised Spatiotemporal Data Inpainting**](https://openreview.net/forum?id=rylqmxBKvH) Under review at ICLR 2020.
+* This is a PyTorch implementation of this paper: [**Unsupervised Spatiotemporal Data Inpainting**](https://openreview.net/forum?id=rylqmxBKvH), under review at ICLR 2020.
-* The code is implemented in collaboration of : Ilyas aroui [Github](https://github.com/ily-R), Raouf Keskes [Github](https://github.com/raoufkeskes)
+* The code was implemented in collaboration with Ilyas Aroui [GitHub](https://github.com/ily-R) and Raouf Keskes [GitHub](https://github.com/raoufkeskes).
 * Inpainting spatio-temporal sequences is an active research topic that relies heavily on supervision with large datasets.
 In this work, we consider the problem of reconstructing missing information with an unsupervised learning approach.
 Following the work of Kim et al. We train a generative model on the occluded sequences.
 We ensure that the models captured both frame-based and sequential based information.
 Our proposed model is adapted to large-scale images and can be used to different types of sequences and occlusion processes.
 <img src="images/unsupervised.png?raw=true"/>